All Episodes

 But what I also learned in my time as a public defender is when you don't have the facts on your side and you don't have the law, you put the cops on trial.

-And it's ironic to me that the Hillary Clinton world was putting this, The FBI on trial, the same FBI that lied to a federal judge and did everything we exposed in Russia Gate.
+And it's ironic to me that the Hillary Clinton world was putting this, the FBI, on trial, the same FBI that lied to a federal judge and did everything we exposed in Russia Gate.

-Especially when one of the jurors who was interviewed afterwards, and a lot of people didn't pay attention to this.
+My trust in it was heavily eroded by that verdict, especially when one of the jurors who was interviewed afterwards, and a lot of people didn't pay attention to this, she said, they deliberated for less than an hour, by the way, which means they didn't care.

 So that's very telling.